 4G LTE home internet plans are some of the best unlimited wireless internet plans you can get in rural areas.
 Many 4G LTE service plans give you unlimited data at steady speeds of about 25 Mbps.

 Verizon’s LTE Home Internet plan is one of the best home Wi-Fi deals.
 It’s $40 per month for people who are bundling internet service with a cell phone plan.
 For folks who aren’t using Verizon as their mobile carrier, it’s still only $60 per month.
 This gives you unlimited data at typical 4G LTE download speeds of about 25 Mbps.
-T-Mobile offers another hot deal at $60 for unlimited LTE home internet.
+T-Mobile offers another hot deal at $60 for unlimited 5G home internet and down to $40 if you bundle with a qualified mobile plan.

 Can I use a mobile phone connection for home internet?